Sayro1337/Sayro1337/README.md

-Im Sayro
+Im Sayro.
-C++ Software Developper
+C++ Software Developper.
-Contact me on Discord : !
+Contact me on Discord: !
 Sayro#1337
 Have A Good Day!